 Authenticity in the workplace is also about making your employees feel comfortable on an emotional level.
 Employers who put people first and embrace their unique identities can build a more resilient team capable of facing obstacles.

 Authentic workplaces also help employees form stronger bonds and develop empathy and compassion toward their teammates.
-Employees who are authentic are often easier to trust because they act in ways consistent with who they are as a person.
+Employees who are authentic at work are often easier to trust because they act in ways consistent with who they are as a person.

 Why Authenticity at Work Matters